Eligibility Requirements

 Choice of Graduate School and Degree

 The fellowships are intended exclusively for graduate study leading to a master’s degree.
 James Madison Fellows may attend any accredited institution of higher education in the United States.
-Each Fellow will be expected to pursue and complete a master’s degree in one of the following (listed in order of the Foundation’s preference):
+Each Fellow will be expected to pursue and complete a master’s degree in one of the following:

 Constitutional Coursework